jayjay1509/inventaire/README.md

 ## Getting Started

-1. Clone this repository to your local machine: git clone https://github.com/your-username/inventory-management.git
+1. Clone this repository to your local machine:. git clone https://github.com/your-username/inventory-management.git

-2. Build the project using your C++ compiler: g++ -o main main.cpp -std=c++11
+2. Build the project using your C++ compiler:. g++ -o main main.cpp -std=c++11

-3. Run the executable:
+3. Run the executable:.
 ./main